 Big data management.

 With data volumes increasing over time, big data management techniques are essential for handling and analyzing vast amounts of data from various sources, often including unstructured or semi-structured data.
-This typically involves utilizing technologies such as data lakes and specialized processing frameworks.
+This typically involves using technologies such as data lakes and specialized processing frameworks.

 Example: A tech company uses big data management tools to analyze user behavior across millions of devices.
-They process the data in a distributed manner, which enables them to gain insights into user preferences and improve product recommendations.
+The company processes the data in a distributed manner, which enables it to gain insights into user preferences and improve product recommendations.

 Cloud data management.